egladman/octoprint-fedora-arm/README.md

 - Device Autodiscovery
   - On boot all relevant [character devices](https://en.wikipedia.org/wiki/Device_file) (i.e, serial ports, cameras) will be made accessible to Octoprint

+## Hardware Requirements

+- Minimum of 4GB RAM
+  - Everything lives in RAM.
+This includes the root filesystem and container hence it's heavier than traditional octoprint install.

 ## Persistence

 1. Format a usb flashdrive with the following settings: